LegoKeoni/expluceplayer/content/page/about/index.md

 ## Collnod

 *Collnod Ltd* was formed on 28th December 2021 to facilitate employment contracts for freelance media opportunities.
 It is registered at 86-90 Paul Street, London, EC2A 4NE.
-Acting as a portfolio, since April, **Expluce Player** has been funded and hosted by *Collnod Ltd*.
+Acting as a portfolio, since April, **Expluce Player** has been funded and hosted by *Collnod Ltd*. *Collnod* is Welsh for *apostrophe*.